 Let’s define capitalization threshold: It’s the dollar amount at which a long-lived asset is treated as a fixed asset rather than as an expense.
 This dollar amount is defined in the organization’s capitalization policy.

 Flashback to the Three Buckets

-We refer you to our previous post Are You Using the Wrong Accounting Framework?
+We refer you to our previous post Nonprofit Balance Sheet Framework.
 It helps to understand the three buckets of transactions before you can put fixed assets into perspective.
 Sometimes expenditures should be recorded in the Net Assets Bucket as an expense.
 Other times the expenditure should be recorded in the Assets Bucket as an asset.
 Sometimes an expenditure goes into the Liabilities Bucket if it is a payment on a loan (which may be a result of acquiring an asset, such as a vehicle or a building.)
 Today we are focusing on when purchases of property and equipment belong in the Assets Bucket as a fixed asset vs. when they should go into the Net Assets bucket as an expense.

 What No Capitalization Policy?